 The reason for this is due to the company’s financial expenses.
 Some companies use lesser overheads while other companies spend millions marketing or outsourcing production, hence you get major price differences for exactly the same products.
 The best way to decide which has better quality is always to read credited online reviews (no not paid “influencer” posts but reviews by real people), and try them out yourself before buying.

-MYTH 2: “I don’t earn enough to save”
+MYTH 2: “I don’t earn enough, that’s why I can’t save”

 Your payday just arrived not long ago and already, a fraction of your income for this month has diminished into thin air.
 Where did all that money go?